RattleyCooper/Swarm/README.md

 Use the `tab` key to enable auto-move.
 It will automatically move your mothership towards it's closest target.
 Your ship starts with auto-move disabled.
-Your ship will not automatically seek out repairs unless it is auto-move mode.
+Your ship will not automatically seek out repairs unless it is in auto-move mode.

 ### Instructions